Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2022 Update]

 What is Adaptive Playback?

-Adaptive bitrate streaming (ABR) is a method where broadcasters offer multiple streams with different bitrates to users.
+Adaptive bitrate streaming (ABR) is an algorithm where a video player client decides which bitrate segments to download.
+The end result is that broadcasters are able to offer multiple streams with different bitrates to users.
 The video player detects fluctuations of the internet connection and the processing capacity of the user’s device to automatically upgrade or downgrade the stream’s bitrate in real-time.
+Adaptive bitrate streaming helps to provide your viewers with the best possible video experience.

 ABR streaming is crucial for optimizing video playback, but how exactly do broadcasters make it work?